 STEP 1.
 Prepare the ramen noodles

-Cook the ramen noodles according to package directions.
+Cook the ramen noodles in a large pot according to package directions.
 Do not add the flavor packet.

 Drain and set aside.